Do I need a Doula?

 What areas do you cover?

-Due to my convenient location on the border of Birmingham and Worcestershire, I am able to comfortably cover Birmingham, the county of Worcestershire, Stourbridge, Droitwich, Kidderminster and surrounding areas.
+Due to my convenient location on the border of Birmingham and Worcestershire, I am able to comfortably cover Birmingham and the county of Worcestershire, and parts of Warwickshire, Staffordshire and Gloucestershire.

 B1, B2, B3, B4, B5, B11, B12, B13, B14, B15, B16, B17, B25, B26, B27, B28, B29, B30, B31, B32, B38, B45, B47, B48, B49, B60, B61, B62, B62, B63, B64, B65, B66, B67, B68, B69, B80, B94, B95, B96, B97, B98, WR1, WR2, WR3, WR4, WR5, WR7, WR8, WR9, WR13, WR14, DY7, DY8, DY9, DY10, DY11, DY12, DY13